krishaamer/green-filter-research/research/literature/sustainability.md

 #### Carbon Capture {#carbon-capture}

--   @vitilloRoleCarbonCapture2022 argues
+-   @vitilloRoleCarbonCapture2022 illustrates how direct air capture of CO2 is difficult because of low concentration and CO2 capture at the source of the emissions is more feasible.

--   @gaureTrueNotTrue2022: “98% of total electricity production is
+-   @gaureTrueNotTrue2022 simulate a CO2 free electricity generation
-    generated by wind power and solar; the remainder is covered by a backup technology.”
+    system in the European Union where “98% of total electricity production is generated by wind power and solar; the remainder is covered by a backup technology.”.
+The authors stipulate it’s possible to power the EU without producing CO2 emissions.

 -   **Important: “creating sustainability trust in companies in realtime”**